5 Ways To Calculate Fuel Consumption (incl. calculator)

 Usually, the specific fuel consumption is not communicated as a single value, but as a diagram with multiple values for different operating points of the engine.

-The lines, giving it the shell look, represent lines of the same specific fuel consumption.
-(The pressure value on the y-axis correlates with the engine torque.
-Don’t be confused.
-It’s the small p for pressure, not the capital P for power.)
+The pressure value on the y-axis corresponds to the engine torque.
+Don’t get confused, it’s the small p for pressure, not the big P which usually stands for power.

 The specific fuel consumption map of an engine is very important information for engineering smart driving and engine control strategies.